 As of January 2018, both the OpenWrt and LEDE projects agreed to re-merge back under the OpenWrt name.

-The merged project will use the code base of the former LEDE project.
-OpenWrt specific patches not present in the LEDE repository but meeting LEDEs code quality requirements got integrated into the new tree.
-The source code will be hosted at git.openwrt.org with a continuously synchronized mirror hosted at Github.
+The merged project uses the code base of the former LEDE project.
+OpenWrt specific patches not present in the LEDE repository but meeting LEDEs code quality requirements got integrated into the new tree while the source code has been moved to git.openwrt.org with a continuously synchronized mirror hosted at Github.
 The original OpenWrt codebase has been archived on Github for future reference.